Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Literature Review

 In single-robot cases, if UWB anchors can be pre-installed in the environment, many methods have been introduced to fuse the UWB-based localization with existing onboard localization (using IMU, camera, LiDAR etc.) to reduce the error and accumulated drift \cite{yu2021applications,nguyen2020ranging}.
 Recent researches have relaxed the deployment requirements greatly, to even one anchor at an unknown position \cite{cao2020vir,Thien2020AuRO}.
 In multi-robot cases without UWB anchors, solving the RPE task by combining UWB and vision has been studied in \cite{cao2020vir,xu2020decentralized}.
 However, these approaches still rely mainly on vision for detection and tracking of neighbor robots, which means the disadvantages regarding limited FOV and detecting range still apply.

 If an array of UWB antennas is available on at least one robot, the range-based relative localization (RRL) problem can be solved instantaneously \cite{guler2021reloc,xianjia2021cooperative,shalaby2021relative,nguyen2018robust}.
-Thus, camera or LiDAR can be used for other tasks such as inspection or landing target detection.
+Thus, camera or LiDAR can be used for other tasks.
 Such systems, however, require that the robot is relatively large in size in order to accommodate the UWB antenna configuration.
 Alternatively, various cooperative control or motion scheduling methods have been proposed \cite{shule2020mulituwbsurvey,nguyen2019persistently,guo2019ultra,cornejo2015distributed}, which can achieve RRL at the cost of time and energy.
 In our system, we assume no coordination of the robots' motion during the mission.
 We only require the robots' self-egomotion and a single inter-robot ranging link, which would be the most general assumptions in terms of practicality.

 Algebraic and analytical solutions for the RTE problem using any combination of range and bearing measurements have been proposed in \cite{zhou2013relrangebearing,knuth2014relanycombinations}.
 In noisy cases, the solution might be sub-optimal and a refinement step would be necessary.
-As a result, a common strategy in many subsequent works \cite{molina2019unique,li2020relSDP,jiang2020rel3D,trawny2010relplanar} is to use a non-iterative method to find an initial solution which is then refined with nonlinear least squares (NLS) or a variant of NLS.
+As a result, a common strategy is to use a non-iterative method to find an initial solution which is then refined with nonlinear least squares (NLS) or a variant of NLS \cite{molina2019unique,li2020relSDP,jiang2020rel3D,trawny2010relplanar}.
 Given that any methods can be paired with an NLS refinement step, the quality of the initial guess obtained from the non-iterative method would be the main contributing factor when tested with the same dataset.
-In this paper, we compare the proposed methods against the previous non-iterative methods without the NLS refinement step as well as NLS without an initial guess to make the distinction between the different approaches clear.
+In this paper, we compare the proposed methods against previous non-iterative methods without the NLS refinement step as well as NLS with and without a good initial guess to better differentiate different approaches.